Gwerlas/atlassian2gitlab/README.md

 > If you are a Gentoo user :
 >
 > You should add the `--user` argument on `pip install` calls.

+To test your code, you can use https://pycontribs.atlassian.net.